-This article is going to show you how you can use MapTiler Desktop to preprocess your imagery in GeoTIFF format and host it on your own server using MapTiler server.
+This article is going to show you how you can use MapTiler Engine to preprocess your imagery in GeoTIFF format and host it on your own server using MapTiler server.

 This article is written for Ubuntu Linux, but you can use any other operating system including Windows or macOS.
-Both MapTiler Server and MapTiler desktop can run on these operating systems.
+Both MapTiler Server and MapTiler Engine can run on these operating systems.

 The Use Case